Nebula-X-Development/EXT3NK1llr/README.md

 11. To revert this, just restart your computer.
 >[!WARNING]
 >This exploit will bypass blocking extensions, and I'm not responsible for any consequences you face during or after the use of this exploit.
 Use at your own risk
+# Important
+ok, so I just now was told this is almost exactly like LTMEAT extension freeze.
+I had no clue abt this or that or that even existed.
+And I'd say all credit for the original exploit goes to them.
+But I'll still leave this up.
+Here's the link to that. https://chrose.netlify.app/detail/ltmeat%20flood/

 # Credits
   [Me :3](https://github.com/Nebula-X-Development)